 Los Angeles, CA 90012

-There are no filing fees for elder abuse restraining orders.
+There are no court filing fees for elder abuse restraining orders.

 When to file an elder abuse restraining order: As soon as you know the abuse has occurred if there is a thread of abuse.